 The refugees average wait for asylum is eight years.
 During this time they are not allowed to work and many are made examples of with fines or prison for doing so.
 Many of them come escaping danger and in some cases they are following the news as their home towns are destroyed , unable to make contact with their families.
 English through art for children and adults.

-I'm giving art English classes for children between seven and thirteen at the moment.
-The teenagers have a good level of English and are very interested in art.
-The art class gives them an opportunity to extend their fluency while doing something they love.
-This combination is very good for teenagers who may begin to feel demotivated in certain areas at school.
+I give Art in English classes for children between four and thirteen.
+Art gives children an opportunity to extend their fluency through peer learning.While doing something they love doing they are more focused and learn to share and emulate.
+This combination is very good for teenagers who are demotivated in certain areas at school.
 It also allows them to develop their self expression and interests in culture and communication.
-Teaching the seven year old girl is a pleasure as she has a passion for drawing and an interest in learning more English .

-I am working with a group of nine elderly people in a day centre in el Raval in Barcelona .
-These are basically art therapy .
+I am elderly people and people with learning difficulties.
+Art therapy sessions.
 The group are given support and encouragement to develop their own work .
 Mostly painting , some drawing and a lot of silence followed by talking in groups and one to one about their art work and other topics, often memories or feelings.
-The group are very cheerful and enjoy painting very much.
+Art therapy helps children or adults work through problems and can take place in a group or one to one with me as the therapist.
+It is a slow therapeutic journey because the art works guide the discussion so that we may be working with unresolved issues and feelings which take time to unpack.